 Mercer Corridor: Project Background

 For more than 40 years, the Mercer Corridor has been one of the City’s most significant transportation challenges.
-Some 80,000 vehicles at the I-5 interchange, along with growing numbers of pedestrians and bicyclists, travel the Mercer Corridor between Elliott Avenue West and I-5 each day, making it a critical east/west route for keeping people, goods, and services moving.
+Some 80,000 vehicles at the I-5 interchange, along with growing numbers of pedestrians and bicyclists, travel the Mercer Corridor between Elliott Ave.
+W and I-5 each day, making it a critical east/west route for keeping people, goods, and services moving.

-In early 2010, SDOT began the first phase of construction between I-5 and Dexter Avenue N. Mercer Street opened to two-way traffic between I-5 and 9th Ave.
+In early 2010, SDOT began the first phase of construction between I-5 and Dexter Ave.
+N and Mercer St. opened to two-way traffic between I-5 and 9th Ave.
 N in August 2012.
-Since then, construction has continued on nearby Fairview Avenue N and Valley Street.
-The first phase will be completed in the summer of 2013.
+Since then, construction has continued on nearby Fairview Ave.
+N and Valley St. The first phase will be completed in fall, 2013.

-The next phase of construction, between Dexter Avenue N and 5th Avenue W, is scheduled to begin in early spring 2013 and is anticipated to be complete by mid-2015.
-When complete, the Mercer Corridor will carry two-way traffic between I-5 and Elliott Avenue W and connect Seattle neighborhoods to the north portal of the SR 99 Tunnel.
+The next phase of construction, between Dexter Ave.
+N and 5th Ave.
+W, began in early spring 2013 and is anticipated to be complete by mid-2015.
+When complete, the Mercer Corridor will carry two-way traffic between I-5 5th Ave.
+W and connect Seattle neighborhoods to the north portal of the SR 99 Tunnel.